 Before the hike, the children had heard me talking about the extinct volcano along the trail and it built up their expectations about what we would find.
 What you actually see is a circular area of unusual-looking rock high up on a hill.
 It’s probably not what most children conjure in their imagination when they hear “volcano.”
 If you plan to visit Blunn Creek Nature Preserve, it’s probably a good idea to make sure your kids have a realistic idea of what they will find there.

-Outing Time: A little over one hour
+We spent a little over one hour here.

 Take a LOT of water to drink if you come on a hot day.
 We came on a cool morning and my kids were thirsty from climbing to the top of the overlook.
 As a result, they chugged their waters the entire time.
 There are no water fountains or public restroom facilities.
 While there are many trail markers, some of the paths are not labeled and it can be kind of confusing on your first visit.
 It seems that most of the trails loop back together and eventually you will find your way.
 Similarly, you can use your smart phone’s map and compass to help keep you going in the right direction.
 In addition, no dogs allowed on this trail!
 For more hiking ideas, check out our Outdoor Adventure Guide!